 The symptoms are a large, bulb shaped nose, with red, thickened skin.
 There are many oil glands and the skin can have a yellow,waxy appearance.
 There can also be lumpy growths at the tip of the nose.
 Women are seldom affected by this disorder.
 As with typical rosacea, people have flares.
 At those times, the condition is worse.
 Wind, cold, high indoor heat, stress, tension, and drinking can increase the symptoms.

 If antibiotics and other medications do not have the desired effect, a plastic surgeon can correct the appearance of the nose.Surgery is done under general anesthesia as with other nose jobs and often on an outpatient basis.
 An incision between the nostrils, called an open rhinoplasty allows access to the inner structures.
 The surgeon can then remove excess tissue and sculpt the nose into a more pleasing shape.
 Lasers are particularly good for this procedure.
 There is less bleeding and scarring with the use of a laser.
 Recovery time is a few weeks as with traditional rhinoplasty.
 Final results are apparent in about two weeks, but it can take up to a year for the nose to stabilize into its final shape.
 I'll bet if bulbous rhinoplasty has been in use, in earlier times, W.C.
 Fields would have had a very different public image.

-Rhiannon Langley sharing her nose job 'journey' with social media - Daily Mail
+Rhiannon Langley sharing her 'Bangkok Nose Job' on social media lives it up - Daily Mail